Documentary ExposΓ©

 The Science

-Full lifecycle analysis puts beef & dairy at 28% of global emissions
+Full lifecycle analysis plus the carbon opportunity cost of land use change puts beef & dairy at 22.5% of global emissions

 The Claim